SDivyaV/SDivyaV/README.md

 ## Hi there 👋, I'm Divya Sawant!

-I'm a passionate **Software Engineer** with a strong focus on **MERN stack development, frontend technologies and cloud computing**.
+I'm a passionate **Software Engineer** with a strong focus on **web development, frontend technologies and cloud computing**.
 I love building innovative and user-centric applications.

 ### 🚀 About Me
 - 🔭 2024 Computer Engineering graduate passionate about transforming **real-world ideas into impactful digital experiences**. **Skilled in Frontend & MERN stack development**